Arkansas Hunting Law: A Comprehensive Guide

 1. leave stands up past permitted dates or times of day,

-2. fail to properly identify their equipment,
+2. fail to properly identify their equipment, or

-3. do not realize it is unlawful to place or leave any stand, blind or other hunting apparatus with the intent of hunting from any roads or railroad rights-of-way on WMAs.
+3. do not realize it is unlawful to place or leave any stand, blind, or other hunting apparatus with the intent of hunting from any roads or railroad rights-of-way on WMAs.

 Hunting Hours: Legal hunting hours vary by weapon type and season, with most restrictions tied to sunrise and sunset times.
 I learned this lesson the hard way during those pre-dawn walks through the timber, when the excitement of hearing ducks work can make you forget to check your watch, and the sound of someone else shooting early is almost irresistible.